pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/12. Security Management/Managing Permission Sets and User Groups.md

 >[!summary]
-Permission sets in Business Central define user access to database objects and UI elements.
+Permission sets in [[Business Central]] define user access to database objects and UI elements.
 Administrators manage permissions by creating, modifying, and assigning permission sets to users or groups.

 #### Definitions
 - **Permission Set**: A collection of permissions for specific database objects in Business Central.
 - **User Groups**: Collections of users to streamline permission management.
-- **Security Groups**: Microsoft 365/Azure-based groups for managing permissions across Dynamics 365 applications.
+- **Security Groups**: Microsoft 365/Azure-based groups for managing permissions across [[Dynamics 365 applications]].

 >[!info] Assigning Permission Sets